Sunday, June 18, 2017

 Irving Penn: The photo "Theatre Accident" has always been one of my favorite still life photos.
 It incorporates a feeling of how a handbag's contents might spill at the feet of an opera (or ballet) patron's feet.
 My photo is a humble homage to the photo.
 All that's missing is the patent leather pump.

-Fully packed, this bag weighs about thee pounds and is difficult to attach to a dress belt.
+Fully packed, this bag weighs about three pounds and is difficult to attach to a dress belt.
 My next problem is how to simplify attaching the bundle without the appearance of a struggle.
 I may wind up attaching the bag to a wide, load bearing web belt, thus converting my original concept of a quick backup bag into a superhero's utility belt.
 In time, I may trim back on the bag's contents, but in the mean time, I'll have more than enough great stuff securely attached to my waist.